 A: Yes, IF the employer maintains its payroll.
-A borrower is eligible for loan forgiveness equal to the amount the borrower spent on the following items during the 8-week period beginning on the date of the origination of the loan: covered payroll costs (more information on covered payroll costs below), interest on mortgage obligations, rent and utilities.
+A borrower is eligible for loan forgiveness equal to the amount the borrower spent on the following items beginning on the date of the origination of the loan: covered payroll costs (more information on covered payroll costs below), interest on mortgage obligations, rent and utilities.
 The loan amount will be calculated based on the number of employees you have (i.e. payroll costs) on the date of application for the loan.